prosperllc/Prosper-iOS-SDK/README.md

    *  Ref_MC

   The first two keys are tied to your app when making API calls.
 They are used to authenticate your app.
 The last two keys associate your app as the referring partner when we generate a Prosper loan listing.
 Without these keys, you won't get very far.
-We'll tell you where to set them a little later in this guide.
+We'll show you where to set them a little later in this guide.

 2. Follow the instructions for installing and integrating the SDK in this guide.